 Instructions

-- Roast the vegetables for 40 minutes or until they have cooked down and are golden brown in spots.
-Remove the pan from the oven and set it aside to cool while you roll out the pizza dough and grate the cheeses.
+- Roast the vegetables for about 25 minutes, stirring occasionally, until they are tender and browned in spots.
+Remove the pan from the oven and set it aside to cool while you roll out the pizza dough and grate the cheese.
 (Or roast the veggies ahead of time and store them in the fridge until you're ready to make the pizza.
 They will last in the fridge for up to 1 week.)

-- Transfer the pizza to the oven and bake until the crust is golden and the toppings have browned in spots—8 to 10 minutes on the baking sheet, 6 to 8 minutes on the baking stone/steel.
+- Transfer the pizza to the oven and bake until the crust is golden around the edges and evenly browned on the bottom and the toppings have browned in spots—8 to 10 minutes on the baking sheet, 6 to 8 minutes on the baking stone/steel.
 Remove the pizza from the oven.

-- Drizzle the pizza with a little olive oil and season with a pinch of salt and a grind or two of black pepper.
+- Drizzle the pizza with a little olive oil, season with a pinch of salt and a grind or two of black pepper, and sprinkle with the chopped oregano and/or basil.
 Slice and serve.